-Book a fabulous luxury suite at the next Detroit Tigers game today!
+Book a fabulous luxury suite FOR the next Detroit Tigers game today!

 Competing out of Major League Baseball’s American League Central Division, the Detroit Tigers have been thrilling fans in the Motor City since 1901.
 The Tigers are the oldest team to remain in the same city and keep the same name.
 That kind of consistency rolls right onto the field each season as the team is a constant threat to opponents on the baseball diamond.

-Manager Ron Gardenhire sets out to take that raw inspiration and mold it into a formula for winning that will carry this team to the post season and culminate in a World Series title.
+The front office has set out to take that raw inspiration and mold it into a formula for winning that will carry this team to the postseason and culminate in a World Series title.
 The team’s most recent trip to the World Series, a 2012 berth earned under former manager Jim Leyland ended in heartbreak.
 After defeating the New York Yankees in four straight ALCS games, the Tigers had the rug pulled out from under them, being swept by a San Francisco Giants team in the midst of a dynastic run.